MassiveNoobie/experiment/README.md

-# experiment - a hub of notes related to javascript
+# experiment - a hub of notes related to javascript, html, css

 ohHi = "hello world."